DeveloperAleenas/RoPro/README.md

 ## How to install?
+- Click RoPro.rar
-- Click Code
+- Click View Raw
-- Download as zip
+- Wait for it to be downloaded
 - Extract file
 - Go to chrome://extensions in the url
 - Turn Developer Mode on the top right corner